 What is Sclerotherapy?

 Sclerotherapy is a versatile method of treating varicose veins and spider veins in which a medication, called a sclerosant, is injected into the damaged vein through a small needle.
 For larger veins (varicose veins), sclerotherapy is performed under ultrasound guidance.
 For smaller veins (spider and reticular veins), the procedure is done visually because ultrasound guidance is not necessary.
-The sclerosant causes the treated vein to close down and, with time, the abnormal vein is resorbed by the body.
+The sclerosant causes the treated vein to close down, and, with time, the abnormal vein is reabsorbed by the body.
 The blood is rerouted from the damaged to normal functioning veins.
-Tennessee Vein Center uses two FDA approved sclerosants, polidocanol and sodium tetradecyl sulfate.
-These sclerosants are much more effective and do not cause the burning and cramping that is associated “saline” injections.
+Tennessee Vein Center uses two FDA approved sclerosants, polidocanol and sodium tetradecyl sulfate, which do not cause the burning and cramping associated with saline injections.
 Experts consider sclerotherapy to be the Gold Standard treatment for leg veins.

 - It is a versatile treatment for various types and sizes of varicose, reticular, and spider veins